Should you pay money before you see a home in the Netherlands?

 The answer isn't "never" - it's "verify the source."

-I found my apartment in October 2025 through an agency that required a deposit before viewing.
-A month later, I moved in.
+I found my apartment in October 2025.
+The agency asked for a deposit.
+I paid it before seeing the place.
+One month later, I moved in.

 Yes, really.
 And no, I didn't get scammed.